Moulik24/Phonology-Project/README.md

 Additionally, **fstImage.py** only currently uses modules from the standard library, so you shouldn't have to install any further modules in order to run it.
 For development, I used **pytest**, which does need to be installed in order to run [tests/test_fstImage.py](tests/test_fstImage.py).

 ### The Minimum
 If you don't want to have all the code on your local computer, or are finding certain things tricky to install, you can just download [JapaneseFST.foma](JapaneseFST.foma) from this github page.
-You will still need to install **foma**, see the below sections on how to do so, or look at [foma's github page](https://fomafst.github.io/) if you want to try following their instructions. <br>
+You will still need to install **foma** - see the [Mac Users](#mac-users) or [Windows Users](#windows-users) sections to see how to do so, or look at [foma's github page](https://fomafst.github.io/) if you want to try following their instructions. <br><br>
 Once you have foma installed, open your Terminal, and type in:
 ```
 foma